 ALCOHOL AND MUSCLE GROWTH

 As you may know already, protein synthesis is the primary mechanism for building new protein (muscle).
-When we train or eat a high quality protein based meal, protein synthesis increases and helps you build new, additional proteins (muscle fibers).
+When we train or eat a high-quality protein-based meal, protein synthesis increases and helps you build new, additional proteins (muscle fibers).
 In normal conditions, this continues like clockwork, you eat protein 3 – 6 times a day and train hard, over the years you grow into your dream body, slowly packing on the pounds every year (Lang et al., 2009).

 In comes alcohol, to destroy all your hard work at the gym.
-Research has shown alcohol intake inhibits mTOR and protein synthesis, meaning not only will it blunt future growth, it may actually impair recovery and progress, making you weaker and smaller in the long run.
-Now of course, two drinks a week wouldn’t have this impact; however regular drinking may stop you recovering and progressing from the workout (Lang et al., 2009).
+Research has shown alcohol intake inhibits mTOR and protein synthesis, meaning not only will it blunt future growth, but it may also actually impair recovery and progress, making you weaker and smaller in the long run.
+Now, of course, two drinks a week wouldn’t have this impact; however regular drinking may stop you recovering and progressing from the workout (Lang et al., 2009).

 Research also found that the negative impact occurs mainly in Type 2 muscle fibers, which are the key fibers for lifting weights, with type 1 fibers being for long, endurance activities.
 In other words, if you train at the gym and then go out drinking, say goodbye to the positive adaptations you should have gained from that gym session.

 Not only does alcohol impede new protein/muscle growth and recovery by blunting protein synthesis, it also affects your total net protein balance.
 The net protein balance describes a basic balance between being anabolic (muscle growth!) and catabolic (muscle breakdown), e.g. if you have a positive protein balance you are anabolic, if you have a negative protein balance, you are more likely catabolic.

 ALCOHOL & HORMONES